 Notable as the largest state forest in Massachusetts, it’s spread out across more than 15,000 acres.
 Located in the rolling hills near the Berkshires part of the state, the main feature is the eponymous October Mountain.
 Popular activities include hiking and mountain biking as well as cross-country skiing in the winter.
 ORV use is also allowed in certain areas.

-As for the campground itself, October Mountain State Forest has 47 campsites total.
-The campsites are primitive and are best suited for tent camping, although RV camping (sans hookups) is allowed.
+As for this campground itself, October Mountain State Forest has 47 campsites total.
+The campsites here are primitive and are best suited for tent camping, although RV camping (sans hookups) is allowed.
 A handful of modern yurts, complete with running water and electricity, are also available to rent.

 Best RV Camping in Massachusetts

 Not everyone likes tent camping.
 Luckily, those that prefer RV camping have dozens of options to choose from in Massachusetts.
 Here are a few of our favorites.

 Camping on Martha’s Vineyard doesn’t get much better than Martha Vineyard’s Family Campground.

 Although the campground is geared towards RV campers with a wide range of full-hookup RV sites suitable for RVs up to 40’, tent camping and even cabin rentals are both also offered.
 All these campsites are located in a quiet, wooded setting with each site receiving plenty of shade during the day.

 This top-rated Massachusetts campground is just a hop, skip, and a jump away from everything that Martha’s Vineyard has to offer, including its world-class dining, beautiful beaches, and pocketful of adorable small towns.

 For the best RV camping near Boston, you’ll be hard-pressed to find anything better than the Boston Minuteman Campground.